WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/forecasting/retail-cpg/01-use-case-forecasting-retail-cpg-reference.md

-# Statsmodel Forecast Workshop Notebook 1: Build and Deploy a Model
+# Statsmodel Forecast Tutorial Notebook 1: Build and Deploy a Model

-For this workshop, let's pretend that you work for a bike rental company.
+For this tutorial, let's pretend that you work for a bike rental company.
 You have developed a model to predict the number of rentals for the week following a given date, based on data collected in the company's rental history database.

 In this set of exercises, you will build a model to predict house sale prices, and deploy it to Wallaroo.